Orchestrating my homelab self-hosted services with Komodo and git

 Getting started with Komodo #

-Before diving in, I wanted to understand the following nomenclature that Komodo uses to describe it’s components.
+Before diving in, I wanted to understand the following nomenclature that Komodo uses to describe its components.
 There is a lot to take in when starting and I’ll make note of the important things:

 • Resources — Represents the basic building block of Komodo; can be a Server, Stack, Repo, etc..